Marin Ljubić

-Marin Ljubić (born 18 October 1997) is a Croatian professional footballer who plays as a goalkeeper.
+Marin Ljubić (born 18 October 1997) is a Croatian professional footballer who plays as a goalkeeper for Bahraini club East Riffa.

 Career

 Hajduk Split

 On 29 July 2018, Ljubić made his Hajduk Split debut, coming on as a substitute for Tomislav Duka in a 4–1 defeat against Osijek.
 Four days later, he got his first start and a European debut in UEFA Europa League second round qualifier against Slavia Sofia.
 Ljubić had a couple of saves and helped Hajduk reach third qualifying round after a 3–2 win in Sofia.

+FC Lahti

+On 16 January 2023, Ljubić signed a one-year contract with Finnish Veikkausliiga side Lahti.
+During the season, he made a total of 24 appearances for the club.

+FC Bunyodkor

+Ljubić signed with Bunyodkor in Uzbekistan Super League for the 2024 season.

+East Riffa

+In 2025, Ljubić moved to Bahraini team East Riffa Club.
+On February 28, he scored a stoppage-time equalizing goal from a corner in the quarterfinals of the King's Cup against Al-Riffa, where his side would go on to lose via a penalty shootout in which he converted a penalty.